sweeney2/heroku-demo/README.md

 heroku-demo is a personal repository to learn and demonstrate Heroku + Django.

-The steps involved are as follows:
+The goals of the repository are to create a website with:

-  1. Create a static site
+  - a static page
-  2. Create a component with dynamic elements
+  - a dynamic component
-  3. Create a component that relies on periodically updated data
+  - some periodic task
-  4. Display a Google map
+  - a Google map with marked locations

-  5. Mark locations on the map
+A detailed progress log is located in the repository wiki.